 As can be seen, a thermodynamic system without an energy conversion mechanism of some sort is not advantageous for evolution, be it open or closed.
 No one asserts that such complex and conscious mechanisms could have existed in nature under the conditions of the primeval earth.
 Indeed, the real problem confronting evolutionists is the question of how complex energy-converting mechanisms such as photosynthesis in plants, which cannot be duplicated even with modern technology, could have come into being on their own.

 The influx of solar energy into the world would be unable to bring about order on its own.
 Moreover, no matter how high the temperature may become, amino acids resist forming bonds in ordered sequences.
-Energy by itself is incapable of making amino acids form the much more complex molecules of proteins, or of making proteins form the much more complex and organized structures of cell organelles.
+Energy by itself is incapable of making amino acids from the much more complex molecules of proteins, or of making proteins from the much more complex and organized structures of cell organelles.